 With back to school comes back to the drawing board for easy breakfast ideas that will keep everyone properly fueled.
 Getting a healthy start to your day with the right breakfast is so important in boosting your metabolism and keeping your focus and concentration on task.

 In my experience, families making a lifestyle change have a hard time giving things like pancakes and waffles up.
-With the following recipes you won’t miss the ole Betty Crocker-like ones you made up in your previous life.
-These are healthy options and I know I’ve hit a jackpot when a recipe is requested by every family member!
+With the following recipes, you won’t miss the ol’ Betty Crocker-like ones from your previous life.
+These are healthy options, and I know I’ve hit a jackpot when a recipe is requested by every family member!

-Admittedly not everyone is in my camp on this one, but forget about having breakfast food for breakfast, it’s overrated!
+Admittedly not everyone is in my camp on this one — but forget about having breakfast food for breakfast.
+It’s overrated!
 I love reheating dinner in the morning.
-It leaves me feeling more full and I know it’s balanced.
+It leaves me feeling fuller and I know it’s balanced.
 I can get away with this one day a week with our girls, though I personally eat dinner for breakfast more often than that.